XZ Utils: Usage

-xz has supported multi-threaded compression (with the -T flag) since 2014, version 5.2.0; since version 5.4.0 threaded decompression has been implemented.
+xz has supported multi-threaded compression (with the -T flag) since 2014, version 5.2.0; since version 5.4.0, threaded decompression has been implemented.
 Threaded decompression requires multiple compressed blocks within a stream which are created by the threaded compression interface.
-The number of threads can be less than defined if the file is not big enough for threading with the given settings or if using more threads would exceed the memory usage limit.
+The number of threads can be less than defined if the file is not big enough for threading with the given settings or if using more threads would exceed the memory-usage limit.

 File format

 An xz file is a sequence of one or more streams.
 There may be null bytes (padding) after each stream.

 The xz format improves on lzma by allowing for preprocessing filters (BCJ and delta).
 The exact filters used are similar to those used in 7z, as 7z's filters are available in the public domain via the LZMA SDK. xz's RISC-V BCJ filter is its own addition.

-Meta research from 2016 shows that xz has the highest compression ratio among lz4, zstd, zlib, and the slowest compression/decompression.
+Meta research from 2016 shows that xz has the highest compression ratio among lz4, zstd, and zlib, and the slowest compression/decompression.

-The author of lzip claims that the xz format is inadequate for long-term archiving.
+The author of lzip claims that the xz format is inadequate for general use due to its complexity and extensibility, saying that it puts xz-compressed data at an increased risk of undetected corruption.

-All multi-byte values are encoded in little-endian.